 Meet San Francisco's Women Trailblazers

 Since the Gold Rush, San Francisco has been a place where people go to make a name for themselves.
-Throughout its history, a number of San Franciscans have done just that, their reputations and influence spreading across the country.
 But did you know that among our city's many boundary-breakers are a great many women?
 Get to know these women trailblazers from San Francisco's past and present, then go out and see where you can experience their legacies today.

-Did you know that profound poet and author Dr. Maya Angelou was once a San Francisco cable car operator, one of the first African-American women to hold that job?
+Did you know that profound poet and author Dr. Maya Angelou was once a San Francisco streetcar operator, one of the first African-American women to hold that job?
 When she was refused an application, she sat in their office every day for two weeks until she was hired.

 In 2018, London Breed, a native San Franciscan, became the first African-American woman elected as mayor of San Francisco.
 Mayor Breed had long been a community and government leader in the City by the Bay, first as the executive director of the African-American Art & Culture Center and later as a member and eventually president of the city's Board of Supervisors.